OCA/stock-logistics-workflow/README.rst

 In the field "real weight", shown the value of total estimated weight field.
 The value of this field can be changed.

-In the pickings show all packages appearing in operations.

 Credits
 =======